Blog

 Cash is the fuel that keeps your business going.
 Whether it’s through cost of goods sold, payroll, or advertising, every company spends money to operate and grow.

-But what if you spend too much?
+But what if your operating expenses are too high?
 You could find yourself in a cash burn situation.

 manage cash burn cfo